-PROVOST & PRICHARD ATTN: MICHAEL TAYLOR PROOF OF PUBLICATION 286 W CROMWELL AVE FRESNO 937116162 CA
+(1) (A, C) (C AL (C)) PROVOST & PRICHARD

+ATTN: MICHAEL TAYLOR

+286 W CROMWELL AVE PROOF OF PUBLICATION

+FRESNO , CA 937116162

-NOTICE OF ADOPTION OF RESOLUTION FOR INTENTION TO ADOPT THE FRESNO AREA REGIONAL GROUNDWATER MANAGEMENT PLAN
+#104099 NOTICE OF ADOPTION OF RESOLUTION FOR INTENTION TO ADOPT THE FRESNO AREA REGIONAL GROUNDWATER MANAGEMENT PLAN

-NOTICE IS HEREBY GIVEN that Fresno Irrigation District, City of Fresno, City of Clovis, Fresne Metropolitian Flood Control District, Bakman Water Company, City of Kerman, County of Fresno, Malaga County Water District, Pinedale County Water District and Garfield Water District should adapt a resolution of intention to adapt a Fresno Area Regional Groundwater Management Plan to be in compliance with California Senate Bill No. 1938.
-This regional groundwater management plan will replace the existing groundwater management plans adopted by the Fresna Irrigation District and the City of Clovis.
-This regional graundwater management plan will also replace the County of Fresno's existing groundwater management plan for the partion of the county within the plan adoption and implementation of groundwater management plans to encourage during local agencies to manage groundwater resources within their service areas; and WHEREAS, the Fresno Irrigation District, City of Fresno, City of Clovis, Fresno Metropolitan Flood Control District, County of Fresno, City of Kerman, Malaga County Water District, Pinedale County Water District, Pinedale County Water District, Pinedale County Water District, Bakman Water Campony and Gorfield Water District have entered into a Memorandum of Understanding to cooperate and participate in the development of the Fresna-Area Regional Groundwater Management Plan for the planning and monitoring activities of groundwater conditions within their respective jurisdictions; and
+NOTICE IS HEREBY GIVEN that Fresho Irrigation District, City of Fresho, City of Clovis, Freino Metropolitan Flood Control District, Bakman Water Company, City of Kerman, County of Freino, Malaga County Water District, Pinedale County Water District and Garfield Water District should adapt a resolution of intention to adapt a Fresno Area Regional Groundwater Management Plan to be in compliance with California Senate Bill No. 1938.
+This regional groundwater management plan will replace the existing groundwater management plans adopted by the Fresno Irrigation District and the City of Clovis.
+This regional graundwater management plan will also replace the County of Fresno's existing groundwater management plan for the partion of the county within the plan dien.

+The resolution adopted by each party reads as follows: WHEREAS, Part 2.75 of Division 6 of the California Water Code permits the adoption and implementation of groundwater management plans to encourage authoadoption and implementation of groundwater management plans to encourage durity rized local ogencies to manage groundwater resources within their service areas; and WHEREAS, the Fresno Irrigation District, City of Fresno, City of Clovis, Fresno Metropolitan Flood Control District, County of Fresno, City of Kerman, Malaga County Water District, Pinedale County Water District, Bakman Water Company and Gorfield Woler District have entered into a Memorandum of Understanding to cooperate and participate in the development of the Fresna-Area Regional Groundwater Management Plan for the planning and monitoring activities of groundwater conditions within their respective jurisdictions; and